tdistudent27/tdistudent27.github.io/_projects/APML.md

 - **Predicting stock returns** remains one of the most challenging and central problems in empirical finance.
 - Advances in machine learning provide new tools to capture complex, nonlinear relationships among firm characteristics.
-- This thesis evaluates whether such methods continue to add value in the current market environment, characterized by reduced cross-sectional predictability and structural changes in trading behavior.
+- This thesis evaluates whether such methods continue to add value in the current market environment, characterized by reduced predictability and structural changes in trading behavior.

 ---